Muddz/KindleHighlightsReader/README.md

 ## Usage

-No installation is required.
-Download and run the program which will open in a command prompt window and will automatically find your `My Clippings.txt` file if its already on the Desktop or if your Kindle is plugged into your computer.
+Download and run the program which will open in a command prompt window and automatically find your `My Clippings.txt` file if its already on the Desktop or if your Kindle is plugged into your computer.

 - [Download for Windows](https://github.com/Muddz/KindleHighlightReader/raw/master/KindleHighlightsReade.exe)
 - [Download for MacOS](https://github.com/Muddz/KindleHighlightReader/raw/master/KindleHighlightsReaderMacOS)
 - Or clone the project and run it from your IDE.

 ## License